-Writing about math thinking is REALLY challenging.
+Writing about and explaining math thinking is REALLY challenging.
 Students in the intermediate grades aren’t used to taking their ideas and transferring them to paper when it comes to complex ideas!
 If you have asked students to “explain their thinking” about a solution, you may have noticed them writing things like:

 “First I took the 64 and the 49 and I added them.
 Then I took the rest away.” or

 “I could tell it looked like about a half so I wrote that.”
 OR my personal favorite…

 “I just knew it in my head.”
 (You’ve heard this, right?
 It’s not just me?)